-- Secure Manager uses the drives' logical position (drive number) as the basis for all mapping operations. - Robotics are always first in the order of devices therefore they are always assigned LUN 0 in a nonpartitioned library. - Robotics are always assigned to FC Port 0. - Drives have the next priority.
-They are ordered based on their logical position (the lower the logical position or drive number, the lower the assigned LUN). - Active Fabric, if present, will be the last device in a map (see page 13)
+- Secure Manager uses the drives' logical position (drive number) as the basis for all mapping operations. - Robotics are always first in the order of devices therefore they are always assigned LUN 0. - Drives have the next priority.
+They are ordered based on their logical position (the lower the logical position or drive number, the lower the assigned LUN). - Active Fabric, if present, will be the last device in a map.